Search All Doctors and Providers Affiliated with WakeMed.

 Learn What to Expect from Partial Colectomy

 WakeMed has board-certified general surgeons on staff who perform minimally invasive, corrective procedures.
-Find the WakeMed general surgeon by clicking or calling WakeMed Doctor Choice at 919-350-8900.
+Find the WakeMed general surgeon by searching or calling WakeMed Doctor Choice at 919-350-8900.

 3000 New Bern Ave.